dleng2242/LearnBulgarianShinyApp/Azure_Deployment_Instructions.md

 `DOCKER_REGISTRY_SERVER_PASSWORD` and `DOCKER_REGISTRY_SERVER_URL` in the App
 service configuration matches that in the container registry Access keys.
 I then enabled a system assigned identity in my app (Identity > System assigned).
 I then restarted the app and then it all worked!
+More info [here](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-troubleshoot-login).

+Another DS had an issue where their subscription was not registered to use namespace “Microsoft.Web”.
+This needed an admin to manually register subscription with a resource provider.
+More info [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-cli).